mrtztg/k8s-notes/README.md

   ```
 - If a PVC mounted to a Pod, and we try to delete the PVC, it'll stay in terminating status until the Pod is running.
 As soon as Pods get deleted, PVC will be deleted.

+### Storage Classes
+- What should we do if we want to mount a volume from our provider (like GCP, AWS, so on)?
+  - One way is that every time we wanted a storage, create a disk on the provider manually, then create a PV that connects to that disk, like this:
+    ```yaml
+    kind: PersistentVolume
+    #...
+    spec:
+      # ...
+      gcePersistentMode:
+        pdName: my-pd-dist
+        fsType: ext4
+    ```
+  - But there is an easier solution for this.
+We can create **Storage Classes** like this:
+    ```yaml
+    apiVersion: storage.k8s.io/v1
+    kind: StorageClass
+    metadata:
+      name: my-gcp-goldplan-storage
+    privisioner: kubernetes.io/gce-pd
+    # This parameters section can be different for each provider
+    parameters:
+      type: pd-standard # Or 'pd-ssd'
+      replication-type: none # or 'regional-pd'
+    ```
+  - With this way, we don't need to create PV manually anymore.
+We just create Claim, and it calls the Storage Class, and storage class will privision a disk with required size for the claim automatically:
+    ```yaml
+    kind: PersistentVolumeClaim
+      # ...
+    spec:
+      storageClassName: my-gcp-goldplan-stoarge # This is the line to connect to storage class
+      accessModes:
+        - ReadWriteOnce
+      resoureces:
+        # ...
+    ```

 # Additional Commands

 - Get all running components in groups: `kubectl get all`